OneUptime/oneuptime/devops/docs/readme.md

 _ex: To create a backup of a database without username or password and database name is 'fyipe'_

-The command will be `/Users/root/Document/backup bash backup.sh -u '' -p '' -n 'fyipe'`
+The command will be `bash backup.sh -u '' -p '' -n 'fyipe'`

 **_Step 2 : Set-up a cronJob_**